 - Two New Testament courses (6)

 - Apologetics (2)

 - Electives in Bible, Theology & Church History (8)

 - Oral Comprehensive Exam

-*courses with possibility for Advanced Placement
+*courses with possibility for advanced standing

 You may be able to gain advanced placement for prior study, knowledge or experience in Bible and Theology.
-Advanced placement means that you have gained competence equivalent to one or more of the courses listed below.
+Advanced standing means that you have gained competence equivalent to one or more of the courses listed below.